 If a leader coach is persistent, the team and the individuals within it will function better.
 And you can start slow — introducing small changes that foster growth and development.

-Here are three things a coach can try:
+Here are 3 things a coach can try:

-- First, introduce a new view.
+- Introduce a new view.
 Invite a trusted colleague to coach the team.
 A fresh perspective may help the team see new paths and solutions.

-- Second, break the rules.
+- Break the rules.
 Doing something different within a team can create positive turbulence and open up new possibilities.

-- Finally, share your struggles.
-Having team members hear and see some vulnerability on your part might translate into authenticity on theirs.
+- Share your struggles.
+Having team members hear and see some vulnerability on your part might translate into authenticity on their part.